Tempestuous Seas — in Galilee and Life

 Still, “I live down in peace and sleep comes at once, for you alone, Lord, make me dwell in safety” (Psalm 4:8).
 “He who dwells in the shelter of the Most High … will not fear the terror of the night” (Psalm 91:1, 5).

-Indeed, when Jesus is awoken and calms the storm, his question to the apostles is: “Why are you so afraid?”
-(Mark 4:40a).
+Indeed, when Jesus is awoken and calms the storm, his question to the Apostles is: “Why are you so afraid?”
+(Mark 4:40).

 - Keywords: